Safari in Tanzania with Professor of Biology Ken Clifton

 - World-class wildlife viewing in Tarangire National Park and the Serengeti.

-- Oldonyo Sambu conservation area - this is an area visited by our L&C student programs, and will provide travelers the opportunity to learn about local culture, history, and conservation efforts.
+- Oldonyo Sambu conservation area - providing travelers the opportunity to learn about local culture, history, and conservation efforts.

 - Learn about Tanzania’s natural history from L&C biologist and seasoned Tanzania traveler, Ken Clifton.